nilanto07-px/kubevirt-benchmark/README.md

 # Dry run to see what would be deleted
 python3 measure-vm-migration-time.py --start 1 --end 50 --dry-run-cleanup
 ```

-**What gets cleaned up:**
-- All VirtualMachineInstanceMigration (VMIM) objects
-- VMs and namespaces (only if created with `--create-vms`)
-- Node selector modifications are automatically cleaned

 #### Failure Recovery Tests
 ```bash